abstract road

 The State dropped the DUI.

-The defendant was stopped for weaving.
-The officer observed an odor of alcohol, slurred speech, and bloodshot eyes.
-The defendant also admitted to having consumed alcohol earlier in the day.
-He then performed various field sobriety tests and was arrested for DUI.
-He later refused the breath test.
+The defendant was stopped for speeding.
+The officer noticed an odor of alcohol, red/bloodshot eyes, and his balance was unsteady.
+There was also a strong odor of marijuana coming from the defendant's person.
+The defendant refused to perform field sobriety tests and was arrested for DUI.
+He later refused a breath test.

 The State dropped the DUI.